addzey/addzey.dev/content/rhcsa.md

 ### Securely transfer files between systems
 There are 3 options all made possible by SSH: `scp` and `sftp` and `rsync`

 **scp** is the most compatible option
 **sftp** creates a regular FTP session using SSH
 **rsync** will now also by default use SSH (no need for the `-e ssh` option)

+Use SCP to transfer some local files to a remote destination: `scp localfile01 localfile02 username@192.168.10.2:/remote/directory`

+Use SFTP to securely transfer files: `sftp username@192.168.10.2`
+Download a file via SFTP: `get filename`
+Upload a file via SFTP: `put filename`

+Download a directory and it's contents using rsync: `rsync -ar username@192.168.10.2:/etc /home/adam/rsyncdemo`  in format ":/remote/directory /local/directory"

 ## Configure local storage
 List block devices: `lsblk`